mxagar/music_genre_classification/data_analysis/README.md

   - Create new text field which is the concatenation of the title and the song name.
 - Finish the run: `run.finish()`.

-We can check in out W&B account that the artifact and the run(s) are registered and tracked.
+We can check in the W&B web interface that the artifacts and the run(s) are registered and tracked.

 The other two the notebooks perform operations that are in part transferred to the production components, but they are not tracked; the tracking is shown only in the notebook [`EDA_Tracking.ipynb`](EDA_Tracking.ipynb).